cchandre/RG/README.md

 - *CanonicalTransformation*: string; 'expm_onestep', 'expm_adapt', 'expm_multiply'; method to compute the canonical Lie transforms
   - 'expm_onestep': compute the exponential of the Liouville operator in one single step
   - 'expm_adapt': use an adaptative step-size method to compute the exponential of the Liouville operator with *AbsTol* and *RelTol* as tolerance parameters, and *MinStep* as the minimum value of the step to be used
-  - 'expm_multiply': use the method developed in [A.H.
+  - 'expm_multiply': use the algorithm developed in [A.H.
 Al-Mohy, N.J.
 Higham, SIAM Journal on Scientific Computing 33, 488 (2011)]( http://eprints.ma.man.ac.uk/1591/) to compute the exponential of the Liouville operator
 - *MinStep*: float; minimum value of the steps in the adaptive procedure to compute exponentials (for 'expm_adapt')
 - *AbsTol*: float; absolute tolerance for the adaptive procedure to compute exponentials (for 'expm_adapt')
 - *RelTol*: float; relative tolerance for the adaptive procedure to compute exponentials (for 'expm_adapt')